J'khand: PM Modi blames Cong for fueling tension in NE, urges people not to be misled

 Regarding the Citizenship Amendment Bill blaming the opposition PM said that there were attempts to fuel tensions in the Northeast region.
 Most of the region is out of the ambit of this bill but the politics of Congress and its allies depend on illegal immigrants.

 "I assure every state of the East and Northeast.
 The traditions, culture, language, etc of Assam and other states will not be affected at all.
 Central Govt will work with state Govts for your development.
-Don't be misled by Congress's statements.
+Don't be misled by Congress' statements.

 PM Modi slammed Congress and said that BJP had promised to solve the long-standing Ayodhya issue peacefully that the Congress deliberately blocked for may years.
 The path for construction of a grand Ram Temple is open now.